-- Venue Sourcing – including site visits, negotiating terms and service level agreements.
+Venue Sourcing–Including site visits, negotiating terms and service level agreements.

-- Health & Safety – Ensuring all Health & Safety requirements are met
+Health & Safety– Ensuring all Health & Safety requirements are met

-- Stakeholder Management – Liaising with key stakeholders (including Speakers and Sponsors), and negotiating with suppliers such as audio visual, couriers, caterers, printergs, design companies
+– Liaising with key stakeholders (including Speakers and Sponsors), and negotiating with suppliers such as audio visual, couriers, caterers, printergs, design companies

-- Delegate Management – Assisting all guests/delegates at every stage of the event: from enquiry, to onsie registration and event-day assistance, to post-event feedback.
+– Assisting all guests/delegates at every stage of the event: from enquiry, to onsie registration and event-day assistance, to post-event feedback.

-- Internal Communication – Liaising with event team including Conference Producers, Event Marketers, and Delegate and Sponsorship Sales.
+Internal Communication– Liaising with event team including Conference Producers, Event Marketers, and Delegate and Sponsorship Sales.

-- Budget Management – Working within budget parameters, cost analysis, processing supplier payments
+– Working within budget parameters, cost analysis, processing supplier payments

-- Post event evaluation – Gaining delegates feedback, compiling reports and using it to benchmark the success of the event.
+– Gaining delegates feedback, compiling reports and using it to benchmark the success of the event.

 How to get into Event Management

 For entry-level positions, the majority of companies seek candidates who have been educated to degree level or equivalent.
 Having some previous exposure to events, whether through an internship, part-time work or a placement year is a huge advantage.
 Alternatively, those that demonstrate a strong desire to work in events, e.g. via an Events Management degree will also be considered.
-Exceptional organisational and verbal communication skills are required, as is the ability to work in a fast paced and deadline driven environment.
+Exceptional organizational and verbal communication skills are required, as is the ability to work in a fast paced and deadline driven environment.